ArpitaSatsangi/Audiobook-Purchase-Predictor/README.md

 ## Project :
-The Audiobook Repurchase Predictor is an AI-driven project designed to forecast whether a customer will make a repeat purchase of audiobooks.
-Leveraging machine learning techniques, the model processes historical customer data, balances the dataset, and standardizes inputs before training a neural network.
-The trained model achieves an accuracy of 81.70% on the test set, showcasing its proficiency in predicting customer repurchase behavior.
-This project aims to assist audiobook platforms in identifying and engaging customers likely to return, contributing to enhanced customer retention strategies.
+The Audiobook Purchase Predictor is an AI project focused on forecasting whether customers will make additional audiobook purchases from a specific website.
+By analyzing historical customer data and utilizing a trained neural network model, the system achieves an impressive 81.70% accuracy in predicting customer repurchase behavior.
+This predictive tool aims to assist audiobook platforms in identifying potential repeat customers, ultimately contributing to effective customer engagement and retention strategies.

 ![result](https://github.com/ArpitaSatsangi/DL/assets/107709451/fcdd90b9-ab0c-4b82-90d0-f8dd13db6e97)